NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/approve-your-messages.md

 ## Before you get proofs of your templates

 It's your responsibility to review your templates in a way that meets your organisation's needs.
-Check that that your template:
+Check that your template:

 - is approved by the relevant stakeholders in your team
 - does not have any spelling errors